 If you are interested in the implementation of Plugin Runner, please refer to The Implementation of Plugin Runner.

 - Python: https://github.com/apache/apisix-python-plugin-runner

-To run plugin runner in the prod, add the section below to
+To run the plugin runner in the prod, add the section below to

 Then APISIX will manage the runner as its subprocess.